Introduction To Line Telecommunications

 E

-Earth Recall A signal from telephone to the exchange/PBX to hold a call or access a feature
+to hold a call or access a feature |

 F

-FAX Facsimile machine or facsimile transmitted document
+Facsimile machine or facsimile transmitted

-FAXTAM Facsimile with built in telephone answering machine
+Facsimile with built in telephone answering

-Flash A signal to clear the current call and retain the line for a follow on call
+A signal to clear the current call and retain

 H

-Headset Similar to Hi-Fi headphones with a microphone and boom.
-Replaces the handset
+Similar to Hi-Fi headphones with a microphone

-Hold The speech too and from the caller is muted and in some cases they are played music, whilst on hold.
+and in some cases they are played music, whilst on hold. |

-Hook Switch The switch which loops (busy) and un-loops (idle) the telephone from the line
+and un-loops (idle) the telephone from the line |

 I